MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ---
 author: Mamaylya
-description: Upgrade the Dynamics 365 Guides solution when required by a new release ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Learn how to upgrade the Microsoft Dynamics 365 Guides solution when a new release requires an update. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online